bajracae/Program4_OTP/Notes.md

     - Note that you specifically do not have to do any fancy random number generation
     - rand() is fine
     - last character keygen outputs should be a newline.
 All error text must be output to stderr

+Braxton notes:
+- #define A
+  #if A:
+    print A
+  #else:
+    print notA
+  #endif

+- encryption and decryption files are the same
+ - except one "+" then modulizes and the other "-" then modulizes